Last updated on August 14th, 2023

 Louisville has so many cool accommodation options, including those for romantic stays.

 Dupont Mansion B&B is a beautiful property for anniversaries, date getaways and romantic escapes.
 The Brown Hotel – a comfortable old-world style hotel.
 Louisville is also full of charming homes for any taste and budget.
 Check them out.

 5. A LONG WEEKEND GETAWAY TO COVINGTON, KENTUCKY

-Covington is a northernmost town in Kentucky which borders with Cincinnati.
+Covington is the northernmost town in Kentucky that borders Cincinnati.
 This town is small but cozy.
-It is mainly known for historic neighborhoods, numerous art galleries, and popular events like Mainstrasse Oktoberfest, Mardi Gras, The Original Goetta Festival and others.
+It is mainly known for historic neighborhoods, numerous art galleries, and popular events like Mainstrasse Oktoberfest, Mardi Gras, The Original Goetta Festival, and others.

 Escape here to listen to great jazz in Dee Felice Cafe, catch a show at the Madison Theater or a classical music concert at the Kentucky Symphony Orchestra, and taste traditional German food in Wunderbar.
 And another reason to visit Covington is Cincinnati where you can get by crossing a Suspension Bridge.